 What about the walls?

-No; not just it.
-Them.
-Maybe someone, something took the skeleton.
+That was just as inconceivable.
+Okay, maybe someone, something took the skeleton.
 But why?
 And when?

-Her mind suddenly flashed back to when she’d returned that morning.
+Erin’s mind suddenly flashed back to when she’d returned that morning.
 Hadn’t the inn’s door been open?
-She hadn’t noticed at the time but she remembered closing it as she left.
+She hadn’t noticed at the time, but she remembered closing it as she left.
 She didn’t remember having to open it when she got back.

 Her skin crawled.
 The inn suddenly felt a lot less safe.